 Informal consultations between the European Commission and the Cabinet have revealed that no guarantee can be given that the BIK constitutes lawful state aid.
 Maintaining the BIK would therefore create a real risk for entrepreneurs that they would have to repay any BIK allowance with interest at a later date.
 Therefore, it has now been proposed to repeal the BIK with retroactive effect to 1 January 2021.

-The budget reserved for 2021 will then be used to reduce employers' AWf (General Unemployment Fund) contributions in 2021, if possible as early as 1 August 2021.
+The budget reserved for 2021 will then be used to reduce employers' AWf (General Unemployment Fund) contributions in 2021.
+This was the case as of 1 August 2021 up to 31 December 2021.

 Read more about this in our Tax News article.